top of page

 The DIVI journey for your child starts with a short skills assessment.

-The purpose of the assessment is simple: find out where your child's skills are breaking down in our Scope & Sequence - specifically, which Unit and Level.
+The purpose of the assessment is simple: find out where your child's skills break down in our Scope & Sequence - specifically, which Unit and Level.

-This makes the practice of reading becomes much easier and much more enjoyable because you are able to help your child practice right where their skills are strong, and right where they are learning the next rule.
+This makes the practice of reading much easier and much more enjoyable your child is able to practice right where their skills are strong, and right where they are currently learning.

 Three Parts